bartkw12/Computer-Vision-Deep-Learning-License-Plate-Reader/README.md

 called Automatic License Plate Recognition (ALPR) technology to receive real-time alerting in patrol vehicles [7].

+The license plate reader project demonstrates a functional and efficient detection system powered by deep learning that could be scaled to real-life deployment.
+By utilizing YOLOv11 for object detection, SORT for tracking, and EasyOCR for text recognition, the full pipeline was created that can process raw video footage, identify vehicles, localize license plates, and extract and display readable text.

 ### References

 [1] What is deep learning?.
 IBM.
 (2025, April 17). https://www.ibm.com/think/topics/deep-